 - Scientists for Global Responsibility (SGR) - ethical careers in science and technology.
 Has a useful directory of employers.

 - Management Consultancies Association (MCA) - organisation representing consultancy industry.
 Includes careers resources and vacancy listings.

 Where to look for jobs in your field

 See the vacancies page for academic, research and research-related jobs.

-MyFuture - look at the vacancies relevant to your subject area and also in the sections 'For PhD Students' and 'For Postdocs'.
+MyFuture - look at the vacancies relevant to your subject area and also in the sections 'For PhD Students' and 'For Post Doctoral Researchers'.
 Use the 'organisations' tab to identify potential employers that you may want to work for or could approach speculatively.